Skip to content

 ivana_karaskova

-Ivana Karásková, Ph.D., is a Founder and Leader of CHOICE & China Projects Lead at the Association for International Affairs (AMO) in Prague, Czech Republic.
+Ivana Karásková, Ph.D., is a Founder and Lead of CHOICE & China Projects Lead at the Association for International Affairs (AMO) in Prague, Czech Republic.
 She is a an ex-Fulbright scholar at Columbia University, NYC, a member of Hybrid CoE in Helsinki and European China Policy Fellow at MERICS in Berlin.
-She advices the Vice-President of the European Commission, Věra Jourová, on Defense of Democracy Package.
+She advised the Vice-President of the European Commission, Věra Jourová, on Defense of Democracy Package.